 The SKARP program incorporates safety considerations into pavement maintenance activities.
 SKARP identifies sections of pavement experiencing an unusually high proportion of wet road accidents; friction tests them and schedules treatment for sections experiencing both high wet road accidents and low friction numbers.
 The treatment generally involves resurfacing with 11⁄2" top course (or 1⁄2" micro surfacing) containing non-polishing aggregates.
 The integrated approach used by NYSDOT in implementing SKARP involves close coordination among the Office of Traffic and Safety which has overall program monitoring and evaluation responsibilities, the Technical Services Division, which has assumed responsibility for friction testing and materials issues, and the Department's eleven Regional Offices, which have responsibility for undertaking the remedial treatments.

 The frictional quality of NYSDOT owned pavements has improved since the programs inception.
-A summary of PIL testing from 1996 through 2008 shows a decline in the number of sites requiring treatment, from 91 sites in 1996 to 42 sites in 2008 to 18 sites in 2012.
+A summary of PIL testing from 1996 through 2013 shows a decline in the number of sites requiring treatment, from 91 sites in 1996 to 22 sites in 2013.